 Terror funding: How grit and determination wound a noose around the Kashmir separatists

-New Delhi, Apr 20: The National Investigation Agency has tightened the noose around the separatists of Kashmir in connection with the terror funding case.
+New Delhi, Apr 20: The National Investigation Agency (NIA) has tightened the noose around the separatists of Kashmir in connection with the terror funding case.
 NIA officials say that this was a tough and tricky case as it involved dwelling in the various ways that the separatists and terrorists used to bring funds into the Valley and foment terror.

 The fact of the matter is that funding terrorists and separatists in Jammu and Kashmir is a major racket and probably one of the toughest cases for any investigating agency to crack, the NIA officer tells OneIndia.